Interview with Stefan Oehmke

 We have begun to focus our plants on just a few products or product groups.
 This was one of the methods that I learned in my Master's thesis at the HECTOR School with Professor Kai Furmans; using the product / process matrix to identify the main processes and systematically make them lean.
 That’s exactly what we do today, only at a bigger scale.

-Design & operation of production systems and supply chain is undergoing a change which many companies recognize too late.
-POM teaches the necessary competences, bridging the gap between up-to-date theory and advanced technologies.
+Design & operation of production systems and supply chains is undergoing a change which many companies recognize too late.
+Students of Production & Operations Management learn to encounter the challenge of striving for global optimum of the value creating chain through up-to-date theory and advanced technologies.

-Six Master of Science programs combining technology and management expertise.
-Designed in close cooperation with the industry that perfectly fit for ambitious engineers, computer-scientists, and economists.
+Be a Game ChangerOur six Master of Science programs combine cutting-edge technology and management expertise.
+Designed in close cooperation with the industry, they are a perfect match for ambitious engineers, computer scientists, and economists.

 Find out more